awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-config.md

 ## Available Parameters<a name="ecs-agent-availparam"></a>

 The following are the available Amazon ECS container agent configuration parameters\.
-There are undocumented variables that the agent uses internally that may be visible, but are not intended for customer use\.
+There are undocumented variables that the agent uses internally that may be visible but that are not intended for customer use\.
 For more information, see [Amazon ECS Container Agent](https://github.com/aws/amazon-ecs-agent/blob/master/README.md) on GitHub\.

 `ECS_CLUSTER`
 Example values: `MyCluster`
 Default value on Linux: `default`
 Default value on Windows: `default`
 The cluster that this agent should check into\.
 If this value is undefined, then the `default` cluster is assumed\.
 If the `default` cluster does not exist, the Amazon ECS container agent attempts to create it\.
-If a non\-`default` cluster is specified and it does not exist, registration fails\.
+If a non\-`default` cluster is specified and it does not exist, then registration fails\.

 `ECS_RESERVED_PORTS`
 Example values: `[22, 80, 5000, 8080]`